amandaroj/amandaroj/README.md

 - 🌱 I’m currently learning **React**

-- 👨‍💻 All of my projects are available at [amanda-roj.com](amanda-roj.com)

 - 💬 Ask me about **collaborating on projects**

 - 📫 How to reach me **rojteramanda@gmail.com**